Music Education Bachelor of Music Education

 Areas of Inquiry can be fulfilled in various configurations.
 Consult with your advisor to select those that fit your personal curriculum and time schedules so as to not conflict with methods courses necessary for your B.M.E. degree.

-Observation Hours: 70 hours are earned in EDUC courses, plus another 18-20 in MUS ED courses (88-90 hours total).
-Plan to obtain another 8 hours on your own during summer or winter breaks.
-Observation hours in your hometown can be used if you document them with signatures of the licensed teachers you observe.
+Observation Hours: 40 hours are earned in EDUC courses, plus another 40 in MUS ED courses (80 hours total).
 All observation forms (with signatures) should be copied to the music education professor.

 Choral/General Classroom Emphasis